 Here is a list of some valuable general scholarship opportunities:

-The Study Abroad Financial Assistance Grant provides support to undergraduate students with demonstrated financial need who are participating in programs administered by LMU Study Abroad.
-Consult the program brochure for eligibility details or limitations.
+The Study Abroad Financial Assistance Grant provides support to undergraduate students with demonstrated financial need who are participating in programs administered by LMU Study Abroad (some restrictions apply).

-Grant amounts vary and are placed directly into the recipient’s student account to go towards the study abroad program fee.
-The grant application may be accessed through your Study Abroad program application.
+Grant amounts vary and are placed directly into the recipient’s LMU student account to go towards the study abroad program fee.

 The Gilman International Scholarship Program offers competitive scholarships for US undergraduate students at a 2-year or 4-year college or university to participate in study abroad programs worldwide.
 Sponsored by the U.S. Department of State Bureau of Educational and Cultural Affairs, this program requires both US citizenship as well as being a current recipient of a Federal Pell Grant.
 If you have questions about the Gilman Scholarship, please email firstname.lastname@example.org